 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly identifies its niche (exa-js SDK patterns), lists concrete capabilities (type safety, singletons, wrappers), and provides explicit trigger guidance with natural phrases.
-It uses proper third-person voice throughout and covers both the 'what' and 'when' dimensions effectively.
+This is a well-crafted skill description that clearly identifies its niche (exa-js SDK patterns), lists concrete capabilities (type safety, singletons, wrappers), provides explicit 'Use when' guidance, and enumerates natural trigger phrases.
+It uses proper third-person voice throughout and is concise without being vague.

 | Dimension | Reasoning | Score |